AFM-SPM/TopoStats/docs/usage.md

 ```

 You can always find out what location you are at in the command line using the `pwd` command (`p`rint `w`orking
-`d`irectory)and it will print out the directory you are currently at.
+`d`irectory) and it will print out the directory you are currently at.

 ``` bash
 pwd
 /home/me/work/spm/2022-12-08/scans
 ```

 To navigate up one directory level use `cd ..`.
-These can be chained together
+These can be chained together and directories separated with `/`.

 ``` bash
 # Move up a single directory level